khalil5754/khalil5754.github.io/_posts/2022-08-19-your-new-blog-post.md

 ### Next, Canadian Restrictiveness

 Canadian Restrictiveness
 Canadian foreign economic policy is flexible and largely balanced.
-However, it is not without its faults – while flexible and balanced, Canada is ranked as one of the most restrictive countries to foreign investing.
+However, it is not without its faults – while flexible and balanced, Canada is ranked as one of the most restrictive countries to foreign investing - how does that make sense?

 OECD’s FDI Restrictiveness Index ranks countries by their acceptance of foreign investors, with a value of 1 indicating no foreign investors allowed to partake, and 0 indicating no investment restrictions whatsoever.
 Canada ranks number one among developed economies in overall restriction of FDI.
 This is surprisingly not in line with the premise of this paper: if the government is so restrictive, why is FDI still flowing in in such significant quantities?
 The answer partially lies in the details.

 <img width="730" alt="image" src="https://user-images.githubusercontent.com/44441178/195230082-275cd877-da46-41ee-9e77-4f8c261ed1c2.png">